How to Choose a Domain Name

 What You Want to Avoid: If you only acquire the domain name you want and no other similar ones, you run the risk of having someone else purchase other variations of your domain.
 They will get the traffic that should have been directed towards your page.

-What to Do Instead: The most popular domains are .com ones, and they are the most widely used, so it’s the ideal premium domain to acquire.
+What to Do Instead: The most popular domains are .com ones and they are the most widely used, so it’s the ideal premium domain to acquire.
 But your work doesn’t stop here.
 Once you’ve bought that, you also want to purchase every other available variation of your domain name.

 For example, let’s say your domain name is www.carsforsale.com.
 You should try to buy www.carsforsale.net, www.carsforsale.org, www.carsforsale.biz, etc. That way, no one else can take these domains and possibly steal traffic that was meant to go your way.
-Once you have these domains, you can make sure the traffic redirects to your main .com domain.

-Bottom Line When Deciding How to Choose a Domain Name
+The Bottom Line When Deciding How to Choose a Domain Name

 Choosing a domain name can be a delicate process.
 Pick the wrong one, and your business may suffer.
 Pick the right one, and it can catapult you into quick notoriety, or at least it can help make branding easier.

 If you manage to find the perfect one, purchase every variation to make sure that you can take advantage of 100% of the traffic going to these domains.
+Buying premium domain names for a business can be pretty complex, which is why many people turn to an expert domain broker for help.

 Subscribe for More Domain Buying & Selling Advice